truonghoangnguyen/html2text/README.md

 # [html2text](http://www.aaronsw.com/2002/html2text/)

-html2text is a Python script that converts a page of HTML into clean, easy-to-read plain ASCII text.
+Why: Add the `ignore_tags` option to skip processing these tags. html2text is a Python script that converts a page of HTML into clean, easy-to-read plain ASCII text.
 Better yet, that ASCII also happens to be valid Markdown (a text-to-HTML format).

 Usage: `html2text.py [(filename|url) [encoding]]`